shashikantb/localpulse/home/meghaborase1/app/localpulse/README.md

 # Firebase Studio (LocalPulse)

-This is a NextJS starter application, now configured to use PostgreSQL as its database.
+This is a NextJS starter application, configured to use PostgreSQL as its database.

 ## Prerequisites

 Before you begin, ensure you have the following installed:
 - Node.js (v18 or later recommended)
 - npm or yarn
-- A running PostgreSQL instance (either local or cloud-hosted like Google Cloud SQL)
+- A running PostgreSQL instance (either local or cloud-hosted)
 - NGINX or another reverse proxy for production deployments.

 ## Environment Variables